 Welcome to TennCan, the new face of the Tennessee Bottle Bill Project—the all-volunteer effort to increase recycling and reduce litter in Tennessee through a 5-cent refundable deposit on glass, plastic and aluminum beverage containers, with returns to redemption centers.
-Our new name reflects the myriad of opportunities this program will make possible, from generating cash for communities to creating jobs for the homeless.
-There are many ways to get involved: sign up for e-mails, add your name, organization or business to our list of supporters, join the TennCan Action Network, or come to TennCan Training Day, August 11 in Nashville.
+Our new name reflects the myriad of opportunities this program will make possible, from generating cash for nonprofits and communities to creating jobs for the homeless, veterans and people with special needs.
+There are many ways to help make this happen: sign up for e-mails, add your name, organization or business to our lists of supporters or join the TennCan Action Network to help educate fellow citizens, talk to the press, meet with state legislators and dozens of other vital actions, large and small.
+Thanks for your interest!

 Tennesseans on TennCan